jbuican14/webpack-4/README.md

-Now we can set script for start with 'webpack-dev-server' installing npm install --save-dev webpack-cli to help wiht script 'webpack serve'
+Now we can set script for start with 'webpack-dev-server' installing npm install --save-dev webpack-cli to help wiht script 'webpack serve' any code update, will get reload automatically
+( issue : this refresh can refresh a whlole page) <br />
+( solution: use Hot Module Replacement INSTEAD) <br />

+### Let's talk a bit about publicPath option